 On March 31, 1973, unheralded heavyweight contender Ken Norton outpointed Muhammad Ali to score a huge upset.
 Seven months later, Ali scored a close decision victory of his own in the rematch.
 The loss did not adversely affect Norton’s fortunes; seven months later he faced heavyweight champion George Foreman.
 But against the power-punching Texan, Norton didn’t even make it through the second round, the champion demolishing him with a series of brutal haymakers.
-Foreman’s next title defense would be one of the most extraordinary championship fights in the sport’s history, when the following October he met Ali in Kinshasa, Zaire.
+Foreman’s next title defense would be one of the most extraordinary championship fights in the sport’s history, when the following October he faced Ali in Kinshasa, Zaire.

-If Ali vs Foreman is to be fully understood, one must consider the bout’s context.
+All this to say, if Ali vs Foreman is to be fully understood, one must consider the bout’s context.
 It is a lesson in matchmaking, publicity, and the inter-relatedness of boxers’ careers, which never occur in isolation.
 The drama and emotion of “The Rumble in the Jungle” was possible only because of the litmus test Ken Norton provided its two combatants.
 In losing to Norton, Ali failed this test before he passed it, while Foreman breezed through with frightening ease.
 These results are necessary plot elements in one of boxing’s most famous stories, which climaxed with Ali’s astonishing victory over Foreman and his reclamation of the undisputed heavyweight championship.

 Prior to his first meeting with Ali, Norton was perceived by most as an easy tune-up for the former champion.
 But when the two squared off on the last day of March in San Diego, it was obvious the 28-year-old Norton had paid no heed to the opinions of odds-makers.
 He had reason to be confident.
 While he couldn’t match Ali’s experience, he had none other than Eddie Futch in his corner, the man who had helped guide Joe Frazier in his victory over Ali two years earlier.
 He was also tall, with a terrific build and an excellent left jab and in the second round Norton used it to tag Ali on the chin, snapping his head back.
 The punch surprised those at ringside who hadn’t taken Norton seriously and demonstrated the contrast of energy between the two.
 While Norton was obviously primed and ready to rumble, Ali was sluggish from the outset, standing upright and landing occasional shots but no devastating flurries.